 Payment is due within 30 days of acceptance into the program.
 If acceptance falls less than 30 days prior to program start date, payment is due upon acceptance.

-The comprehensive program fee includes tuition, all instructional materials, accommodations and all meals.
+The comprehensive tuition includes all instructional materials, accommodations, refreshments and most meals.
 Participants receive a certificate of participation at the close of the program.